Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

-It’s rare that you see a 24-year-old kid that has achieved as much as Jeff Seid.
+It’s rare that you see a 24-year-old kid who has achieved as much as Jeff Seid.
 Not only does he have a killer body, but he has managed to come up with detailed diet plans for bodybuilders to better implement carb cycles.

 He’s also done extremely well in the Mr. Olympia Men's Physique competition, founded a sportswear company, and he’s published a book.